Chances are your dog’s eaten a salad’s worth of grass at some point in his life?

 And you’ve probably noticed it comes out pretty much the same way it went in …

-So if they can’t digest it … why do they eat it?
+So if they can’t digest it … why do dogs eat grass?
 Is there an underlying health issue that you should worry about?

 That’s what I want to talk about today … 3 reasons your dog may eat grass.

 Chlorophyll is a green pigment found in plants and algae.
 Its structure is a lot like your dog’s hemoglobin, which is an important part of your dog’s red blood cells.
 Hemoglobin carries oxygen throughout his body.